503meditation/helloworld/about.md

 ## Links

-Navigate the .zone using hyperlinks like <a href="/hyperlink/">this</a>.
-Spend some time exploring the site via the navigation bar ⇪up top⇪
+Navigate the .zone using hyperlinks like <a href="https://gurumeditation.zone/hyperlink/">this</a>.
+Spend some time exploring the site via the links in the navigation bar ⇪up top⇪

 Also, please find some recommended hyperlinks to sites that inspired the .zone below: